 Minimum Requirements for Recognized Student Organizations

-RSOs shall not discriminate on the basis of race, religion, political affiliation, national origin, ethnicity, color, age, gender, gender identity, marital status, citizenship, sexual orientation, or disability.
+RSOs shall not discriminate on the basis of protected status, including age, disability (physical and mental), gender, gender identity (including nonbinary or transgender), gender expression, genetic information, marital status, medical condition, nationality, pregnancy or related conditions, race or ethnicity (including color, caste, or ancestry), religion or religious creed, sex (including sex stereotyping or sex characteristics), sexual orientation, and veteran or military status.
 The prohibition on membership policies that discriminate on the basis of gender does not apply to social fraternities and sororities (Title 5, California Code of Regulations, Section 41500).

 RSOs shall comply with the California State University Standards for Student Conduct as expressed in the California Code of Regulations (Title 5, §41301 et seq.).